What do you get if you add a dollop of Labrador retriever to a dash of Beagle? You get the beagle lab mix or Labbe, Beagador, or Labeagle.

 You should check your dog regularly for skin problems, ticks, and fleas.
 Shedding is moderate but expect it to increase twice a year around summer and winter when dogs lose their old coat, and it gets replaced.

 Beagle Lab mix health concerns

 So what do you get when you mix two of the most popular dog breeds?
-Since both parent breeds are working dogs and share an ancestry of hunting, you are likely to get a dog that still likes chasing and retrieving.
+Since both parent breeds are working dogs and share an ancestry of hunting, you will likely get a highly intelligent dog that likes chasing and retrieving.

-However, you are also likely to get a dog that is gentle, playful, loyal and fun.
-Beagle lab mixes are adaptable, intelligent and energetic.
-And they make perfect partners if you love the outdoors and have time to spend with your new four-legged friend.
+However, you are also likely to get a gentle, playful, loyal, and fun dog.
+The beagle lab is adaptable, eager to please, easy to train, and energetic.
+They are the perfect dog if you love the outdoors and have plenty of time to spend with your new four-legged friend.